 The retreat maintains a commitment to its ecological balance and its provision to the local community.
 The thriving fruit and vegetable gardens provide local ingredients not only for the dining experience of the guests, but for the local rural village and farming community too.
-A natural spring forms a refreshing swimming pool, and over 50% of the electricity used is harvested in solar panels.
+Ulpatha, a natural spring at the resort, forms a refreshing swimming pool, and over 50% of the electricity used is harvested in solar panels.

-Dining at the retreat is an entirely bespoke experience.
-Guests have the opportunity to tour the vegetable gardens with the chef, selecting ingredients for their meal, before choosing a location to enjoy the natural ambience and hand-crafted cuisine.
-Meals can be enjoyed at the lake’s edge, under the stars in a paddy field, or floating on a raft.
+There is one restaurant, The Tree House Restaurant, with paddy fields on one side and a lake on the other, which makes for a lovely setting to unwind after a busy day of exploring.
+Dining at the retreat is an entirely bespoke experience and guests have the opportunity to tour the vegetable gardens with the chef, selecting ingredients for their meal.
+Guests may also choose their location to enjoy the natural ambience and hand-crafted cuisine.
+Meals can be enjoyed at the restaurant or al fresco dining is offered on lake’s edge, under the stars in a paddy field, or floating on a raft.

 - Mr David Wallace, North India